frederic-perez/AmE-dictionary/data/dictionary.md

 __Vulcan<sup>1</sup>__ _n_ /VUHL-kuhn/ __1__ A blacksmith or a metalworker. __2__ A miner. __3__ A person whose leg is broken or deformed. __4__ A cuckold: a man whose wife is unfaithful. __5__ One who is extremely logical and shows a lack of emotions, humor, etc.
 __Vulcan<sup>2</sup>__ _adj_ Extremely logical, unemotional, etc.
 __vulcanic__ _adj_ /vuhl-KAN-ik/ __1__ Relating to volcanoes. __2__ Fiery; explosive; full of anger, energy, etc.
-__vulcanize__ _v_ :two: /VUHL-kuh-nyz/ [:scroll: After Vulcan, the Roman god of fire, metalworking, etc.] __1__ _v tr_ To harden or improve, for example, rubber by application of sulfur and heat.
-To improve the strength, resiliency, and freedom from stickiness and odor of (rubber, for example) by combining with sulfur or other additives in the presence of heat and pressure. __2__ _v intr_ To become hardened.
+__vulcanize__ _v_ :two: /VUHL-kuh-nyz/ [:scroll: After Vulcan, the Roman god of fire, metalworking, etc.] __1__ _vt_ To harden or improve, for example, rubber by application of sulfur and heat.
+To improve the strength, resiliency, and freedom from stickiness and odor of (rubber, for example) by combining with sulfur or other additives in the presence of heat and pressure. __2__ _vi_ To become hardened.
 __vulnerable__ _adj_
 __vulnerary<sup>1</sup>__ _n_ :astonished: From Latin vulnus (wound) + -ary (relating to).
 Something used for the healing of wounds.
 __vulnerary<sup>2</sup>__ _adj_ :astonished: Useful in healing of wounds.